jayzern/covid-literature-search/src/browser-qa-app/Notes.md

 2. browser-qa-api contains the Flask app
     - In package.json, `yarn start-api` basically does `cd browser-qa-api && source venv/bin/activate && flask run --no-debugger`
     - Refer to Example.js on how to connecct.
+    - ("start-api": "cd browser-qa-api && source venv/bin/activate && flask run --no-debugger").
+Removed source venv/bin/activate for compatibility with running on Windows for testing.
+    - query method:
+        - `/query/<question>`
+        - Takes the provided `question` as an argument and returns top articles using BERT
 3. All other files are useless

 ### Command lines used (Useful?)